jaisarpit/websitecreator/README.md

 # A Website Creator Written in Python

-This website creator is a small example in a big picture, the idea is you can connect this website creator to different python modules.
+This website creator is a small example in a big picture, the idea is that, you can connect this website creator to different python modules.
 Do you want to make a website scraper?
-Ez just connect this script to an website api and make it inside a loop and you got a website scraper/creator.
+Ez just connect this script to an website API and make it inside a loop and you got a website scraper/creator.

 <p>